Paldor Peak (5896m)

 Sept - Dec & Feb - May

-One of the popular peaks for climbing in Nepal is Ganesh Himal & Paldor Peak climbing.
-It lies at the south-east end of Ganesh Himal range.
-It is the connecting point of the Tiru and Karpu high ridges.
-This climb is considered to be moderately difficult and the main route across the glacier is crevassed.
-On reaching the top spot, there are two options to choose from; either climb the ridge straight away or use the crevasses to scale the 45-degree inclined ridge.
+Paldor Peak Climbing is one of the most popular climbs found in the extreme southeast of the Ganesh Himal range.
+It is the connecting point of the high Tiru and Karpu mountain ranges at the head of the Mailung Khola.
+This climb is considered moderately difficult and the main route through the glacier is full of crevasses.
+When you get to the first place, there are two options to choose from; climb the ridge immediately or use the cracks to scale the 45-degree sloping ridge.

 It is certainly easier to climb the summit when the weather conditions are favorable.
 After you reach the summit, you will find yourself at one of the world’s most beautiful places and can have mesmerizing views of the Ganesh Himal peaks, Langtang Lirung (7227 m) and Manaslu (8156m).
 From here you can also view some of the mountains on the Tibetan side that include Shishapangma at 8013 meters above sea level.
 You can also see one of the tributaries of the River Trishuli.